 HENRICO COUNTY, Va.
 (WTVR) - Police are investigating the death of a two-month-old boy in Henrico County.

-Previously, Henrico Police spokesman Lt.
-Eric Owens said the incident was being investigated as a “suspicious death.”
+In an email to CBS 6, Henrico Police spokesman Lt.
+Eric Owens said it is being investigated as a "suspicious death" at this time.

-Owens said police were called to the Oakmeade Apartment Complex, in the 200 block of Airport Place, a little after midnight Feb.
-9, to help with an “unresponsive” child.
+Owen said police were called to the Oakmeade Apartment Complex, in the 200 block of Airport Place, early Thursday morning to help with an "unresponsive" child.

-A source inside the Medical Examiner’s Office told reporter Angela Pellerano that the two-month baby boy died of asphyxiation.
+Reporter and weekend anchor Angela Pellerano has learned that the Medical Examiner has ruled the two-month baby boy died of asphyxiation.
 The manner of death is pending investigation.

-The child was pronounced dead at VCU Medical Center around 1:00 a.m. that Thursday, and according to court documents, a search warrant was issued about two hours later.
+The child was pronounced dead at VCU Medical Center around 1:00 a.m.
+Thursday.

 Jessica Patron, a neighbor, tells CBS 6 the boy's mother came to her sometime after midnight, asking her to dial 911.